-- For clients active on CF and currently on CF ABAWD work activity, the worker shall: - Refer the client to WDD Appointment. - Base the LDCS hours on CF allotment divided by the prevailing minimum wage. - If the client has a current Triage rating, and is NOT active on CF, the worker shall: - Refer the client to WDD Appointment .
+- Review Triage employability assessment via COSTS (or acceptable substitute) to determine if the client has been given a rating of #2.
+Rating #2: For clients active on CF and currently on CF ABAWD work activity, the worker shall: - Refer the client to LDCS Evaluation. - Issue Form 2124A CAAP LDCS Evaluation Referral. - Base the LDCS hours on CF allotment divided by the prevailing minimum wage.